alishersadikov/urlockbox_final/README.md

 I cannot change the url to an invalid url.
 Show the same error message as above.

-Section 4 - Implementing a Service
+## Implementing a Service

-Build a second application, Hot Reads, that fulfills the following requirements.
+A second application, [Hot Reads](https://github.com/alishersadikov/hotreads-final) was built, that fulfills the following requirements.

 When a link is marked as read, the link's url is sent to Hot Reads, which creates a record of the "read".
 As mentioned in section 5, this is done without a refresh.